 Update the policy to reflect the changes requested.
 In this example, the Data Governor updates the policy to mask personal identifiers by making null.

 Users will receive another notification that their review is required.
-The policy must be approved by the required number of users before it can be promoted.

 5 - Promote the Policy